September 5, 2025

 Lifestyle and PSA

-One study found that smoking increases the levels of PSA within the context of BPH.
-Another study found that individuals with sedentary occupations had higher levels of PSA but had lower diagnosis of prostate cancer after biopsy.
-This underscores the complexity of the relationship between PSA levels and cancer, as there isn't always a consistent relationship between the two.
+One study found that smoking increases the levels of PSA within the context of BPH12.
+Another study found that individuals with sedentary occupations had higher levels of PSA but had lower diagnoses of prostate cancer after biopsy13.
+This underscores the complexity of the relationship between PSA levels and cancer, as there isn't always a consistent correlation between the two.

 What to Do If Your PSA Is Elevated